iLib-js/ilib-mono-webos/CONTRIBUTING.md

 # Contributing

-Please follow guidelines defined in this file to contribute and follow the existing code style and conventions.
+Please follow guidelines defined in this file to contribute.
-Ensure your code is documented and passes all linting and tests before submitting a pull request.
+Make sure your code is documented and passes all tests before submitting a Pull Request (PR).

 ### Create a PR
 1. Create a new branch